phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 <img src="doc/landing-page.png">   /* replace for  screen shots of the mockup pages we plan to use as a basis for our final project. */

+Nowadays, it's pretty rare to see students interacting face-to-face with their peers.
+It's tough to ask for help when everyone else seems to be doing just fine.
+But have no fear, because StudyLink is here to help!

+Our web platform connects students with others who are studying the same things.
+You can collaborate on assignments, projects, and exam prep with your buddies.
+With features like "create" and "attend," scheduling and joining study sessions has never been easier.
+Plus, you can keep track of past, present, and future study sessions, and see who else is involved.

+StudyLink is simple and easy to use.
+It's a safe and supportive place where you can work together with your classmates and make studying more enjoyable.

 Study Buddy is an application that allows users to:

   * Register an account